GoreLab/waves/README.md

 [![R build status](https://github.com/GoreLab/waves/workflows/R-CMD-check/badge.svg)](https://github.com/GoreLab/waves/actions)
 <!-- badges: end -->

 Originally designed application in the context of resource-limited plant research and breeding programs, `waves` provides an open-source solution to spectral data processing and model development by bringing useful packages together into a streamlined pipeline.
 This package is wrapper for functions related to the analysis of point visible and near-infrared reflectance measurements.
-It includes visualization, filtering, aggregation, preprocessing, cross-validation set formation, model training, and prediction functions to enable open-source association of spectral and reference data.
+It includes visualization, filtering, aggregation, pretreatment, cross-validation set formation, model training, and prediction functions to enable open-source association of spectral and reference data.

 *Please note: function names were updated as of version 0.2.0.
 Old function names still work in this version but will be retired in upcoming package versions.*